libris/librisxl/README.md

 The project layout is as follows:

 * etc/
     Configuration files for different environments and configurations.
-The files from here are copied into src/main/resources on project build.
+The files from here are copied into build/resources/main on project build.
 * src/
     Standard gradle/maven source-layout
 * dep/
     Third party libraries not available from maven central or other online repositories.
 * librisxl-tools/
-    Various scripts and datatools used for maintenance and operations.
+    Various scripts used for maintenance and operations.
-    See librisxl-tools/datatools/README.md

 ## Dependencies